eslint/json/docs/rules/no-duplicate-keys.md

 ## Rule Details

 This rule warns when there are two keys in an object with the same text, including when Unicode escape sequences resolve to the same character.
+For JSON5, this rule also considers identifier keys with the same text as string keys.

 Examples of **incorrect** code for this rule: